mwmorale/Folder_Locker/README.md

 ----- sys_lock_internals.py -----

 Here is where my terminal commands are created.
 There are two of these variables declared here and they are stored as multi-line strings.
 One is for the locking and and unlocking mechanism and utilizes the user input from "create_target.py".
-The other variable declared is used for the "walkthrough" when use/operation is explained.
+The other variable declared is used for the "walkthrough" when use/operation is explained via the users actual device terminal.
 ---------------------------------